Code4Cloud-NL/terraform-azurerm-resource-group/README.md

   general = {                    # (required) general information used in the naming of resources etc.
     prefix      = "c4c"          # (required) the prefix of the customer (e.g. c4c)
-    application = "connectivity" # (required) the unique name of the vpn gateway (must be unique within the subscription) environment = "prd"          # (required) the environment (e.g. lab, stg, dev, tst, acc, prd) location    = "westeurope"   # (required) the location for the resources (e.g. westeurope, northeurope) }
+    application = "connectivity" # (required) the unique name of the resource groups (must be unique within the subscription) environment = "prd"          # (required) the environment (e.g. lab, stg, dev, tst, acc, prd) location    = "westeurope"   # (required) the location for the resources (e.g. westeurope, northeurope) }